 ― Bessel A. van der Kolk

-Disasters whether natural or man-made all have the potential to severely affect a person’s mental health.
-Recent research findings from disasters, such as earthquakes and floods, show that each person responds to and is impacted differently by these events.
+Disasters whether natural or man-made all have the potential to severely affect a person’s mental health in different ways.

-Earthquakes when compared to other natural disasters, cause the highest rate of severe damage and debilitating injury.
-This is because the effects of earthquakes last for an incredibly long time.
-Frequent and unpredictable disruptions can make it tremendously difficult for survivors to continue with their normal lives and recover their mental health.
+Earthquakes when compared to other natural disasters, cause the highest rate of damage and debilitating injury.
+Frequent and unpredictable disruptions can make it tremendously difficult for survivors to continue with their normal lives and mentally recover.

 Research has found that following an earthquake:

 - A person’s general distress tends to return to normal after about 12 months, but post-traumatic stress (PTSD) reactions do not fade until 18 months after an earthquake.
 (1)